ait-tr/cohort34.1-JP/back_end/lesson_17/theory.md

 - In the case of bidirectional association, it is necessary to put the @ManyToMany or @OneToMany annotations over the corresponding fields with the mappedBy attribute equal to the name of the field of the child entity.

+# JPA.
+Life cycle of an entity #

+An Entity object has four lifecycle states: new, managed, detached, or removed.
+Their description:

+1. new - the object has been created, but does not yet have generated primary keys and has not yet been saved in the database

+2. managed - the object has been created, is managed by JPA, has generated primary keys

+3. detached - the object was created, but is not managed (or is no longer managed) by JPA

+4. removed - the object was created, managed by JPA, but will be deleted after the commit transaction.

 <br/><hr/><br/>